lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 .. figure:: /_static/portal_tut01_step02a.png
 	:name: portal_tut01_step02a
-	:alt: A screenshot of the results from the previous query.
+	:alt: A screenshot of the previous query's results.

 	The default Results view with "Tri-view".